ShinobuAmasaki/ShinobuAmasaki.github.io/src/new-light-on-fortran-string-processing-forgex-1st-release.md

 ### UTF-8 String Processing

 UTF-8 string can be matched using regular expression patterns just like ASCII strings.
 The following example demonstrates matching Chinese characters.
-In this example, the variable `length` stores the byte length, and for 3-byte characters it is 10 characters long resulting in a length of 30.
+In this example, the variable `length` stores the byte length, and in this case there 10 3-byte characters, so the length is 30.

 ```fortran
 block